gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

 All Built in sounds
 ----------------------------------------

-| The code below plays all the built in sounds.
+| The code below plays all the built-in sounds.
 | The A button can be pressed to exit the for-loop then the while loop using ``break``.
 | Pressing the reset button on the back of the microbit will restart the code.